zojaji/zojaji.github.io/_posts/2019-06-07-how-to-install-vive-base-stations.md

   - setup
   - hardware
 ---
 Immersing into the virtual world is exciting and mysterious.
-However, before diving in this fantastic world, you need to prepare your equipments and install the virtual reality hardware.
+However, before diving in this fantastic world, you need to prepare your equipment and install the virtual reality hardware.
 This post will give you straightforward guidelines to set-up virtual reality (VR) hardware based on HTC-Vive-Pro.
 {: style="text-align: justify;"}
 # 1. Download & install ViveProSetup.exe
 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/viveprosetup-300.png){: .align-left}